Last month, Drake posted an Instagram story with a mighty claim: “None of us would be attempting this sound if it wasn’t for @ramriddlz.”

 Your songs kind of sound like a cultural mashup—there’s dancehall, some Afrobeat, and then you hear some Arabic slang, some Somali slang.
 Would you say your music is a product of growing up in the GTA?
 It sounds really specific to the mix of cultures here.

 Exactly.
 It's just a product of my environment.
 You know, I'll learn a new word or something, and I'll be like, "Ah, I'm gonna put this into a song."
 I'll be with my Somali friends and then one guy will say some shit and I'll be like, "What the hell?
 That word sounds hilarious."
 Next thing you know, I'm [using it] in the studio.
 Or I'll be in Jamaica or some shit… I'm definitely inspired by the things around me, by people, by things I see, by things I hear.
-So yeah, definitely growing up in Toronto, in Mississauga, had a big impact on my music and my creative process.
+So yeah, definitely growing up in Mississauga had a big impact on my music and my creative process.

 Tell me about coming up in Sauga.
 You don’t see enough artists repping it.